a1n13a1n13d4/Face-Recognition-Project/README.md

 To start live face recognition via your webcam:

 1. Ensure your webcam is connected and properly configured.
-2. Run the following command:
+2. Run the following command in Anaconda Prompt or terminal:
    ```bash
    python live_face_recognition.py
    ```

-The script will launch a window showing the webcam feed with detected faces labeled with their identities in real-time.
+The script will launch a window showing the webcam feed with detected faces labeled in real-time.

 ### Results Repo1B